Eldercare

 My interest in access to the countryside sprang from recognition of the enormous amount of land in Britain on which people may not legally set foot even though they would do no conceivable damage.
 For people with mobility problems (as a result of anything from osteoarthritis to lung disease), exclusion takes on a huge additional dimension.
 Large numbers of these people are shut out of glorious countryside simply for the want of basic features like seats, gates (instead of stiles) and paths with a smooth surface.
 Lack of basic infrastructure to facilitate walking is certainly not confined to the countryside: in towns too perfectly straightforward steps could transform the lives of many people, as I explain in this article from Woman's World - Elderly Mobility - Way to Go

-- I explained why I believe that assisted suicide would have serious repercussions for frail elderly people; and in my Survival Guide To Later Life I aim to give people the knowledge to ensure that they know what palliative care they should be asking for, if it is not offered.
+In my book How to Handle Later Life I aim to give people the knowledge to ensure that they know what palliative care they should be asking for, if it is not offered.
+My publisher, Amaranth Books, has posted up the 41-page part of that book entitled The End of Life on its website.

 I first became involved in the world of dementia when my other developed the condition, a story which I recounted in an the following article published in The Sunday Telegraph: Dementia - The Day I Abducted My Mother